-The Council has two financial guarantees that are not required to be accounted for as financial instruments.
-These guarantees are reflected in the Statement of Accounts to the extent that they are shown in contingent liability note 27.
+The Council has a financial guarantee that is not required to be accounted for as a financial instrument.
+This guarantee is reflected in the Statement of Accounts to the extent that it is shown in contingent liabilities (note 27).

-j) Government Grants and Contributions
+i) Government Grants and Contributions